rocket-labs-sysadmins/users-formula/README.rst

 Ensures the bashrc file exists in the users home directory.
 Set manage_bashrc:
 True in pillar per user.
 Defaults to False
+Variables bashrc_template and bashrc_template_format can be used to define bashrc contents per user or globally via lookup dict (see <pillar.example>).

 ``users.profile``
 ----------------